-In a recent episode of the All You Need Is a Plan podcast, we were fortunate to be joined by some cherished people at a)plan coaching: longtime personal and professional coach, Michele Christensen, and a)plan coaching COO, Molly Rodau.
+In a recent episode of the All You Need Is a Plan podcast, we were fortunate to be joined by some cherished people at a)plan coaching: longtime personal and professional coach, Michele Christensen, and a)plan coach, Molly Rodau.
 Hosting the discussion were both a)plan founders (and two of Michele’s coachees), Michael Counts and Sara Ellis Conant.

 While the episode itself is a great listen, we felt inclined to also write about this topic, which we hold near and dear to everything we do at a)plan coaching.
 The insights included herein are primarily those of Michele, Molly, and Sara.
 We thank them all for facilitating such an important and thoughtful discussion around what it means to achieve excellence with ease.